 After a few hours of tweaking, it became apparent that the problem was with Fantastico.
 Even worse (or better, in hindsight), Fantastico on the new server was sporting WordPress 1.5.1!
 So that was out.

 After a cup of tea, we decided to start fresh.
-After deleting all files and database remnants from the new server, we uploaded a fresh manual-install version of WordPress 2.0.2 and double-checked the upload 1.
+After deleting all files and database remnants from the new server, we uploaded a fresh manual-install version of WordPress 2.0.2 and double-checked the upload (see Update for more infos).
 We then created the databases and manually installed the fresh copy of WordPress.

 As expected, this provided us with a nice, clean WordPress install that queried a database architecture that was an exact replicate of the original.
 Primed and ready, we dropped the default